 Only after the consular personnel interview and approve the person for an immigrant visa can he or she enter the United States and claim lawful permanent resident (LPR) status.

 Most immigrants will have no choice but to use consular processing as their green card application method, especially if they are already living overseas.
-You rarely are given an opportunity to enter the U.S. in order to complete the application there.
+People rarely are given an opportunity to enter the U.S. in order to complete the application there.

-But a few immigrants who are already living in the United States, in particular those who are either on a valid visa or entered with inspection and area immediate relatives of a U.S. citizen, can use the procedure known as adjustment of status.
+But a few immigrants who are already living in the United States, in particular those who are either on a valid visa or entered with inspection and are immediate relatives of a U.S. citizen, can use the procedure known as adjustment of status.
 This means that you submit your documents and attend your green card interview at a USCIS office.

 Still, many immigrants who are living in the United States are not eligible to use the adjustment of status procedure, in particular those whose permitted stay under a visa has expired or who entered illegally.
 They may be required to leave and use consular processing.

-And you should not attempt to use a tourist visa to enter the United States, hoping to adjust status.
+Also, be aware that you should not attempt to use a tourist visa to enter the United States, hoping to adjust status.
 That could be considered visa fraud, and lead to a denial of your green card.

-For immigrants who have lived unlawfully in the U.S. for 180 days or more, consular processing may not lead to a green card, but to a bar on returning.
+For immigrants who have lived unlawfully in the U.S. for 180 days or more, consular processing might not lead to a green card, but to a bar on returning.
 By leaving the U.S., they become subject to penalties for their unlawful stay.
 Even if they otherwise qualify for a green card, the consulate must, under the law, bar them from reentering the U.S. for three years if their unlawful stay was between 180 days and one year, or ten years if their unlawful stay was one year or more.

 A lot has to happen, however, before the NVC transfers your case.
-First, the NVC will send you a Choice of Address and Agent form (DS-3032).
-This is a very simple form, which you’ll need to fill out, sign, and send back to continue the process.
+First, the NVC will send you a Choice of Address and Agent form (DS-261).
+This is a simple form, which you’ll need to fill out, sign, and send back to continue the process.

 Exactly what happens next will depend in part on which embassy you’ll be interviewed at.
 You and the petitioner will have to fill out various forms and paperwork, and undergo a medical exam.
 But procedures vary as to where you send them once you’re done, and who you hear back from (either the NVC or the consulate).

 The final step in obtaining your visa is to attend an interview with a U.S. consular official.
 You’ll receive written notification of your interview date.
-The government uses the interview as an opportunity to verify the contents of your application after you’ve sworn to tell the truth, and check your medical, criminal, and financial records to see whether you're inadmissible.
+The government uses the interview as an opportunity to verify the contents of your application after you’ve sworn to tell the truth, and will check your medical, criminal, and financial records to see whether you're inadmissible.